Ubanimela/Ubanimela/cldoj1y5t000109lb6erwcrjl.md

 4.) **Process Documentation Writing**

-Process documentation is documenting step-by-step guidelines in a particular task or assignment.
+Process documentation is writing down step-by-step instructions for a job or task.

 It involves employee onboarding checklists, performance review guidelines, how-tos on content publishing, customer support guides, and software documentation like API documentation.